 - Environmental Concerns.
 Examples are EPA regulations, identifying and handling air emissions and liquid/solid wastes, etc.

 - Additional realistic constraints should also be addressed where applicable.
-This may include: sustainability, manufacturability, constructability, ethical considerations, social ramification, political factors, legal issues, etc.
+This may include: sustainability, manufacturability, constructability, social ramification, political factors, legal issues, etc.

 Michigan Tech to Provide

 In this section include a description of your team make-up including team member names, their major, and their year in school.